Part 2: Objects and Properties

 United States Area Target Primary Area Only

-The Area Target Wizard is used to add an area target, define its perimeter, and set its graphic properties.
+Use the Area Target Wizard to add an area target, define its perimeter, and set its graphic properties.
 There are two types of Area Targets: ellipse and pattern.
 Using the Area Target Wizard, create an ellipse.

 1. Insert an Area Target () object using the Area Target Wizard () method.